-- Don’t forget to read the EE guide
+- Don’t forget to read the official Extended Essay guide

 - Don’t wait until the last minute

 You really should start the EE early.
-As the deadline approaches, you will get unimaginably busy with other work—tests, internal assessments, college applications, etc. The EE needs a lot of time and the earlier you start, the better.
+As the deadline approaches, you will get unimaginably busy with other work—tests, internal assessments, college applications, etc. The Extended Essay needs a lot of time and the earlier you start, the better.

 - Don’t bite off more than you can chew